All Episodes

 If you have some tumor, there is no perfect you without a tumor that you just have to unlock to not have the tumor.

-So with the soul, the concept of the soul, there's always a good, perfect, undamaged person in there somewhere.
+So, with the soul, the concept of the soul, there's always a good, perfect, undamaged person in there somewhere.

 You just have to find a way to access it.

-For me, there are definitely environmental and genetic influences.
+Diamonds in the safe, crypto on the drive for me, there are definitely environmental and genetic influences.

-Uh so I grew up, I was taught English, I was immersed in English, I learned English.
+So, I grew up, I was taught English, I was immersed in English, I learned English.

-So it was environmental.
+It was environmental.

 Do I have a good facility with the English language?